Deniz-Eren/dev-can-linux/README.md

 that the user console have them defined for dev-can-linux to find the PCI modules.

-For advanced user, if you wish to enable the 0x11 (MSI-X) capability or the the 0x05 (MSI) capability (if it's available), simply specific device and capability number with `-e` option program options to the `dev-can-linux` driver.
+For advanced user, if you wish to enable the 0x11 (MSI-X) capability (if it's available), simply specify device and capability number with `-e` option program options to the `dev-can-linux` driver.
+Note that capability MSI is enabled by default since it has been verified with real hardware, MSI-X is still unverified and experimental.

 To force MSI-X to be used:

     dev-can-linux -e vid:did,0x11

-To force MSI to be used:

-    dev-can-linux -e vid:did,0x05

 Note it is NOT recommended to enable capabilities, in production until we release a hardware tested and verified version.
 However this ability is provided for advanced users to adopt at their discretion.

-One final note on legacy MSI, PCI 3.0 onwards allow each interrupt to be masked individually.
-If this feature is not available on the device, that is, if Per Vector Masking (PVM) isn't supported, then currently the driver will revert to regular IRQ operation.

 ## Hardware Test Status